 To be eligible for a ranking of Above Satisfactory (3), a faculty member must achieve a higher level of quality and quantity of publications in peer-reviewed outlets in a three-year window.
 We identify four sample target profiles below.
 The SCETL Advisory Committee has the discretion to consider different, roughly equivalent profiles.

-(A) Publish or have accepted for publication a peer-reviewed book published by an established, respected, national, international university or academic press; and publish or have accepted for publication an article, book chapter, encyclopedia entry, or law review article as described in profiles B, C, D below.
+(A) Publish or have accepted for publication a peer-reviewed book published by an established, respected, national, international university or academic press

 (B) Publish or have accepted for publication four peer-reviewed publications in national and international journals or peer-reviewed book chapters or peer-reviewed full encyclopedia entries; or three such publications and one law review article.
 At least one of these publications must be in a peer-reviewed journal.